Carlos Meléndez Chaverri

-Carlos Meléndez Chaverri (23 June 1926 – 12 June 2000) was a Costa Rican historian.
+Carlos Meléndez Chaverri (June 23rd, 1926 – June 12th, 2000) was a Costa Rican historian.
 Meléndez was the son of Saturnino Lizano and Chaverri Orfilia Chacon.
-He married María Lourdes Doubles Umaña, who bore him five children: Silvia María, Lucia, Diego, Alberto and Pablo Meléndez Doubles.
+He married María Lourdes Doubles Umaña, with whom he had five children: Silvia María, Lucia, Diego, Alberto and Pablo Meléndez Doubles.
 He won the Magón National Prize for Culture in 1993.

 Education

-He began his primary studies at the Escuela Argentina, and continued them at the Central School of Puntarenas.
-His father Don Saturnino moved the Meléndez family then moved to Limon, where he finished his primary education at the School Tomás Guardia.
-After spending a year in that province, the family returned to Hall where he entered the Ecole Normale de Costa Rica, being a student of renowned professors such as Fernando Vargas Fernández Gámez Solano Uladislaus "Don Lalo" and Marco Tulio Salazar Salazar.
-On 13 December 1946, Carlos Meléndez concluded secondary education, having passed exams in high school.
-He earned a BA in Literature and Philosophy with a major in History and Geography in 1952 at the University of Costa Rica [1].
+He began his primary studies at Escuela República Argentina, and continued them at the Central School of Puntarenas.
+Due to work, Don Saturnino, his father, moved with his family to Limón, where Carlos finished his primary education at the School of Tomás Guardia.
+After a year in Limon, the family moved to Heredia, where he attended Escuela Normal de Costa Rica and was a student of renowned professors such as Fernando Vargas Fernández, Uladislaus Gámez Solano "Don Lalo", and Marco Tulio Salazar Salazar.
+On December 13th of 1946, Carlos Meléndez finished his secondary education.
+He later earned a BA in Literature and Philosophy with a major in History and Geography in 1952 at the University of Costa Rica [1].

 Work

-His first job was at the Normal School (later Liceo de Heredia) between the years 1948 to 1953.
-He was founding director of the Liceo Nocturno Alfredo González F. Heredia, a post he held from 1953 to 1960.
-In those same years he was Head of the Section of Anthropology and History National Museum of Costa Rica.
-He joined as a professor at the University of Costa Rica since 1958 and in 1960 became a full professor along with Sam Parr.
-He was Director of the Department of History and Geography (now School of the Faculty of Social Sciences), University of Costa Rica between 1960 and 1969.
-His biggest title was the Professor.
-She worked there until 1986 when it was pensioned.
-He was Ambassador to Costa Rica in Spain from 1985 to 1986.
+His first job was at Escuela Normal (later, Liceo de Heredia) between the years 1948 to 1953.
+He was a founder and principal of Liceo Nocturno Alfredo González F. at Heredia, a job he held from 1953 to 1960.
+In those same years he was Head of the Section of Anthropology and History at the National Museum of Costa Rica.
+In 1958 he joined as a part time teacher at the University of Costa Rica and later became full time in 1960.
+He was Director of the Department of History and Geography (now School of the Faculty of Social Sciences) at University of Costa Rica between 1960 and 1969.
+His highest title was "full professor" (the most senior academic position).